space88man/kubeadm-transcripts/centos/04-etcd.md

 ## the etcd pod consists of two containers
 ## note the pause-amd64 image is always part of a kubernetes pod
-## so the the etcd-amd64 is the real workhorse
+## so the etcd-amd64 image is the real workhorse
 docker ps | grep etcd

-## Lets see the host mount: /var/lib/etcd is persistent
+## Let's see that host mount /var/lib/etcd provides persistence
 ## we need to inspect the correct container, i.e, the one
 ## that is backed by etcd-amd64
 docker inspect 5ef0fb8340b6